MUSSOLINI AND FASCIST ITALY

 Mussolini then created a dictatorship in Italy.
 Between 1926 and 1929 the Fascist party was purged.
 Meanwhile in October 1926 all opposition parties were banned.
 The Fascists also gained control of the press by persuading newspaper owners to sack anti-Fascist editors and replace them with friendly ones.

-The police were given much greater powers and a secret police force the Opera Vigilanza Repressione Antifascismo or OVRA was formed.Mussolini also created the 'cult of the Duce'.
+The police were given much greater powers and a secret police force, the Opera Vigilanza Repressione Antifascismo or OVRA was formed.Mussolini also created the 'cult of the Duce'.
 (He called himself Il Duce).
 Mussolini was praised to the skies in the press and his slogans were painted everywhere.
 They included 'believe, obey, fight' and 'Mussolini is always right' (possibly the stupidest slogan ever invented).

 Finally in 1929 the Fascists made an agreement with the Roman Catholic Church.
 It was called the Lateran Pact.
 The Vatican was made a sovereign state and in Italy religious education was extended to secondary schools.
-The Pope recognised the kingdom of Italy for the first time and he accepted that Rome was now the capital of Italy.
+The Pope recognized the kingdom of Italy for the first time and he accepted that Rome was now the capital of Italy.

 Italy was helped by a world economic recovery in 1922-1929.
 The Italian economy benefited and for some (though not all) Italians some degree of prosperity returned.